Dublin Airport: The beginnings in the 1930s and 1940s

 In 1936, the Executive Council of the Irish Free State established a new civil airline — Aer Lingus — which began operating from Casement Aerodrome, at Baldonnel.
 A decision was made that a civil airport should replace Baldonnel as Dublin's airport.
 The Collinstown site was chosen and extended into the neighbouring townlands of Rock and Corballis.

 Work on the new airport began in 1937.
 By the end of 1939, a grass airfield surface, internal roads, car parks and electrical power and lighting were set up.
 The inaugural flight from Dublin took place on 19 January 1940 to Liverpool.
 In August 1938, work began on a new airport terminal building.
 The terminal building was designed by architect Desmond FitzGerald, brother of politician Garret FitzGerald.
-FitzGerald, who had designed an airport terminal as part of his college studies, led a team of architects that also included Kevin Barry, Daithí Hanley, Charles Aliaga Kelly, Dermot O'Toole and Harry Robson.
+FitzGerald, who had designed an airport terminal as part of his college studies, led a team of architects that also included Kevin Barry, Niall Montgomery, Daithí Hanley, Charles Aliaga Kelly, Dermot O'Toole and Harry Robson.
 The terminal building opened in early 1941, with its design heavily influenced by the tiered structure of the luxury ocean liners of the time.
 The terminal was awarded the Triennial Gold Medal of the Royal Hibernian Institute of Architects in 1942 and is today a listed building.

 Due to World War II, which was known as The Emergency in Ireland, services were severely restricted at Dublin Airport until late 1945.
 The only international scheduled routes operated during this time were by Aer Lingus to Liverpool (and for a period to Manchester's Barton Aerodrome).
 The end of the war meant the beginning of a major expansion in services at the airport.
 Aer Lingus resumed its London service to Croydon in November 1945.
 In 1947, KLM started the first European flights to Dublin with a service to Amsterdam.
 Three new concrete runways were completed in 1948, and in 1950 - after ten years in operation - the airport had welcomed a total of 920,000 passengers.